LeeChiuLan/Python4YOLO/tracking/README.md

 python3
 Tensorflow
 OpenCV (version >= 4.4.0 suporting YOLOv4)

-# the others packages should be installed according to the messages shown while executing this program
 ```
+The others packages should be installed according to the messages shown while executing this program

 #### 2. Deep SORT

 reference to [theAIGuysCode/yolov3_deepsort](https://github.com/theAIGuysCode/yolov3_deepsort.git)